ccoenraets/forcejs/README.md

 The main target of ForceJS are:
 - Client-side JavaScript applications deployed on your own server (Heroku or elsewhere)
-- Hybrid mobile apps built with Apache Cordova and the Salesforce Mobile SDK.
+- Hybrid mobile apps built with Apache Cordova and the Salesforce Mobile SDK

 Applications deployed inside a Salesforce instance (Visualforce Page or Lightning Components) can use one of the data access utilities built into the Salesforce Platform instead: JavaScript Remoting, Remote Objects, Lightning Data Service, etc.